Los Angeles Police Department: Headquarters

 Before 2009, LAPD headquarters was located at Parker Center, named after former chief William H. Parker, which stood at 150 N. Los Angeles St. in the Downtown Los Angeles Civic Center district.
 It was demolished in 2019.

-The Police Administration Building, also known as the New Parker Center, replaced the original Parker Center in October 2009.
+The Police Administration Building replaced Parker Center as LAPD headquarters in October 2009.
 It is located at 100 West 1st Street, also in the Civic Center, occupying the entire block between Main, Spring, 1st, and 2nd streets, immediately south of Los Angeles City Hall.
 Daniel, Mann, Johnson & Mendenhall were the architects.
 The total cost of the new building complex including the data center, the Main Street Parking Structure, and the Aiso Public Parking Garage was $437 million.
-The main building is a 500000 sqft across 10 floors, a café ("LA Reflections"), underground parking as well as a parking structure, racks for 50 bicycles, and a 400-seat civic auditorium.
+The 10-story main building contains about 500000 sqft of space, a café ("LA Reflections"), underground and structured parking, racks for 50 bicycles, and a 400-seat civic auditorium.
 It is LEED-certified, uses energy-efficient mechanical systems, daylighting, high-performance glass, and recycled or renewable building materials.
-The perimeter is lined with green space.
-The complex provides space for about 2,300 workers, which let the department consolidate functions here which had been spread out across multiple locations.
+The perimeter includes landscaped open space.
+The complex provides space for about 2,300 workers and allowed the department to bring together functions that had previously been spread among several locations.
+The opening of the new headquarters marked a symbolic shift for the department, replacing the former Parker Center, which had long been associated with controversial policing eras, including the tenure of Chief William H. Parker and the period surrounding the 1992 Los Angeles riots.

 Ranks

-There are quite a few ranks in the LAPD.
-The most common to see on patrol are Police Officers 1-3, and Sergeant 1.
-Some more likely to be seen in press conferences include the Chief Ranks, a Captain, and a Sergeant 2.
-The following is a list of all ranks.
+The LAPD uses a rank system that separates police officer, detective, supervisory, command, and executive positions.
+Police Officer I, II, and III are the main officer levels.
+Sergeants and lieutenants are supervisors, while captains, commanders, deputy chiefs, assistant chiefs, and the Chief of Police make up the higher command ranks.
+Detective I, II, and III are investigative classifications rather than a separate command chain.
+The department also uses pay-grade designations such as Police Officer III+1 for Senior Lead Officers and certain specialized assignments.